mcu-tools/mcuboot/docs/PORTING.md

 # Porting how-to

-This document describes the requirements and necessary steps needed to port `MCUboot` to a new target `OS`.
+This document describes requirements and necessary steps needed to port `MCUboot` to a new target `OS`.

 # Requirements